thebkv/bkv/exodus16.md

 chapter: 16
 focus: "Provision, Daily Dependence, and Sabbath Rest"
 summary: "The LORD retrains the delivered faculties to live by His daily provision, receiving what is needed without anxious accumulation and learning to rest because their life is sustained by Him."
+permalink: /exodus16/
 ---

 # Exodus 16 — The Delivered Faculties Learn Daily Dependence

 ## BKV Insight

 Exodus 16 retrains people formed under Pharaoh's economy to live by the provision of God.
-Hunger brings Egypt back into Israel's imagination, so the LORD gives bread from heaven in a precise daily measure: gather what is needed, return each morning, keep nothing anxiously for tomorrow, gather twice before the Sabbath, and rest on the seventh day. **The disciple is learning a new economy of life in which God provides, each day has its appointed measure, and rest becomes possible because the LORD rather than endless production is the source of sustenance.**
+Hunger brings Egypt back into Israel's imagination, so the LORD gives bread from heaven in a precise daily measure: gather what is needed, return each morning, keep nothing contrary to His command, gather twice before the Sabbath, and rest on the seventh day.

+**The disciple is learning a new economy of life in which God provides, each day has its appointed measure, and rest becomes possible because the LORD rather than endless production is the source of sustenance.**

 ## Canonical History & Context

 Exodus 16 follows Israel's deliverance through the sea and the first wilderness test at Marah.
 The people leave Elim and enter the wilderness of Sin on the fifteenth day of the second month after departing Egypt.
 Hunger produces widespread murmuring, and Israel remembers the food of Egypt.
 The LORD promises bread from heaven and gives quail in the evening and manna with the morning dew.

 Each person is to gather according to need, with a double portion on the sixth day so that the seventh may be kept as Sabbath.
-Attempts to hoard manna contrary to God's command end in corruption, while the portion kept according to His command remains good.
+Attempts to keep manna contrary to God's command end in corruption, while the portion kept according to His command remains good.
 A measure of manna is preserved for future generations, and Israel eats this bread throughout the forty years of wilderness wandering.

 ## Natural Reading